San Diego Supercomputer Center

 Grant in 2021

-Carrisan Technologies is a food technology company established in 2019 and located in Davis, California.
+Carrisan Technologies is a food technology company founded in 2019 and headquartered in Davis, California.
 The company specializes in developing innovative antimicrobial solutions aimed at preventing the spread of foodborne illnesses and minimizing food losses.
-Its technology encompasses antimicrobial coatings for equipment surfaces, methods for biofilm removal, and sanitation processes for food production.
-Carrisan Technologies serves various sectors, including agriculture, food processing, and foodservice, providing effective measures to combat cross-contamination in these industries.
+Its technology encompasses antimicrobial coatings for equipment surfaces, biofilm removal, and production sanitation.
+These solutions are designed to serve the agriculture, food processing, and foodservice industries, helping to prevent cross-contamination and enhance food safety.

-Pomodyne is a technology company based in Mountain View, California, focused on transforming fruit crop cultivation.
-Founded in 2019, the company employs plant biotechnology and controlled environment agriculture to tackle significant challenges such as climate change, food safety, and food security.
-By innovating agricultural practices, Pomodyne aims to enhance the efficiency and sustainability of the agriculture industry, ultimately contributing to a more secure food system.
+Pomodyne is a technology company founded in 2019 and based in Mountain View, California, focused on revolutionizing fruit crop cultivation.
+By leveraging plant biotechnology and controlled environment agriculture, Pomodyne aims to tackle critical issues such as climate change, food safety, and food security.
+The company's innovative approach seeks to transform agricultural practices, enabling a more sustainable and efficient cultivation of fruit crops.
+Through its advancements, Pomodyne aspires to contribute significantly to the future of the agriculture industry.

 Benchmark Labs